YasmineBB/The-True-Crime-Quiz/README.md

 - I want to play a quiz intuitively.

   - The layout and buttons are clear on each page.
 There is a timer for each question set to 2000 without the option to click out of the page.
 The user doesn't have to click any buttons except for the answers they are choosing, and can see where they are in the quiz and what their score stands at.
-This is to ensure a smooth transition throughout the quiz and until the final score page. <!--I debated implementing a button that takes the user back to the homepage but decided -->
+This is to ensure a smooth transition throughout the quiz and until the final score page.
+I debated implementing a button that takes the user back to the homepage from the quiz but decided it would be counterintuitive to a smooth experience of working through the quiz.

 - I want to have an insightful experience into the topic at hand, True Crime.